Beth Jeans Houghton: Du Blonde

 During 2014, Houghton began writing and recording music under the name Du Blonde.

 Welcome Back To Milk, the debut album for Houghton as Du Blonde, recorded in London and Los Angeles with producer Jim Sclavunos, was released on 19 May 2015 by Mute Records.
 It garnered favourable reviews, with 75/100 rating at Metacritic.

 Du Blonde's second album, Lung Bread for Daddy, was released on 22 February 2019 via Moshi Moshi.
 The album is the first to be produced by Houghton, taking a journey into relationships and mental health of the musician.

 Du Blonde's third album, titled Homecoming, was released in early 2021.
 The album, self-produced by Houghton, will feature guest artists including Shirley Manson, Andy Bell, Ezra Furman, and members of Tunng.
 Lead single "Medicated", featuring Manson, was released in November 2020, and follow-up "I'm Glad That We Broke Up", with Furman, came out on 4 February 2021.

+Du Blonde's fourth album, titled Sniff More Gritty, was released on 15 November 2024.